gulp-cookery/gulp-chef/README.zh_TW.md

 Same as task, but child tasks are forced to run in parallel.
 ### recipe
 The recipe to use, if not same as task name.
-### runtime
-Runtime of this task.
-Valid values are "production" and "development".
 ### series
 Same as task, but child tasks are forced to run in series.
 ### sprout